-Luckily, cutting carbs from your diet is a pretty simple task.
-All it requires is a bit of careful thought about what you're putting into your body.
-Today, we're going to discuss how to cut carbs so that you can come out of the coronavirus quarantine as the healthiest version of yourself!
+Cutting out grains from your diet is a pretty simple task.
+All it requires is a bit of careful thought about what you're putting into your body and education on food label reading.
+Today, we're going to discuss how to still have your carbs but grain-free so that you can come out of the coronavirus quarantine as the healthiest version of yourself!

-Breakfasts should consist of protein-based foods like egg whites and turkey sausage.
+Breakfasts should consist of healthy fat and protein-based foods like pasture-raised eggs and organic avocado.
 This will give you the energy to sustain you for the day ahead.
-Add a handful of berries or orange slices to this for some variety in flavor and additional healthy vitamins!

-For dinners, many people crave pasta and red meat.
-A good alternative to dishes like these is to make your own zucchini noodles and have some lean white-meat poultry to go with it.
+For dinners, make your own zucchini noodles and have some wild-caught salmon or organic chicken on top.
+Homemade pesto dressing would be wonderful.
+I love adding in pine nuts as well!
 And don't forget that glass of wine that you look forward to, either!

-The average American consumes at least one kind of bread at every meal, which isn't ideal because it's basically a loaf of carbs.
+The average American consumes at least one kind of grain at every meal, which isn't ideal.

-Luckily, there are some amazing alternatives to bread that you can try to incorporate into your diet.
-Like we talked about before, you can create a wrap made with lettuce rather than tortilla bread.
+Luckily, there are some amazing alternatives that you can incorporate into your diet.
+Like we talked about before, you can create a wrap made with lettuce, coconut meat, or cassava flour rather than the standard highly processed white flour tortilla. *Corn is a grain too, so corn tortillas are not a good alternative.
 Pizza can be made with cauliflower crust, which is even more flavorful than traditional crust.

-Another way that you likely consume a lot of bread is by making or ordering meat that has breading on it.
-While you may think that breaded chicken or fish is a healthier, leaner alternative to red meat, you're really just putting more carbs into your body.
+Another way that you likely consume a lot of grains is by making or ordering meat that has breading on it.
+While you may think that breaded chicken or fish is healthier you're really just consuming highly processed grains into your body that cause inflammation and high blood sugar problems.
 Order some grilled chicken in a flavorful sauce or some lemon-and-herb-coated salmon instead.

 Watch Your Snack Foods

-A couple of alternatives to these snacks are nuts, cheese, and lunch meat.
-All of these delicious snacks are completely carb-free and high in protein, which will make your muscles healthier than ever before and keep your body energized.
+A couple of alternatives to these snacks are; Grain-free crackers- Get Back To Human is a great brand, Siete Chips, raw organic nuts; pine nuts, macadamia nuts, walnuts, raw organic cheese and kale chips that come in all sorts of flavor varieties.
+All of these delicious snacks are completely grain-free and nutrient-dense which will make you healthier than ever before and keep your body energized.

-There are a lot of ways that you can cut carbs while at home- it just requires a bit of careful thought and planning.
+There are a lot of ways that you can remove grains while at home- it just requires a bit of careful thought and planning.

-Now that you know how to cut carbs while you hide out at home and wait for the coronavirus craze to pass, it's time to get something delicious to drink with the meals you plan.
+Now that you know alternatives to grains, it's time to get something delicious to drink with the meals you plan.
 Head over to our online store and browse our selection of delicious low-calorie wines.
 With just one delicious glass at dinner, you'll make your life in quarantine so much more bearable!